Polynomial-B/synth-app-frontend/README.md

 	newFormData.a_d_s_r[formMappings[name]] = value;
 ```

-This could use further refactoring by using a `for` loop to iterate over each key pair and removing the need for the OR operators.
+This could be further improved by adding a `for` loop to iterate over each key pair and removing the need for the OR operators (`||`) in the `if` statement.

-The same principal should also be applied to the effects, within the same `handleChange` function.
+The same principal should also be applied to the effects, within the same `handleChange` function, by adding an `effectsMappings` object (and renaming `formMappings`, e.g. `adsrMapping`).

 ##### Synth Access for Guests

-Guests should be able to use the synth without having to sign in (or using the URL).
+Guests should be able to use the synth without having to sign in (or typing the URL).
 This is not a permissions problem, as can be seen in the the Django REST Framework  `views.py`:

 ``` Python
 class SynthListView(APIView):
 	permission_classes = (IsAuthenticatedOrReadOnly, )
 ```

-The fix would require removing the `isLoggedIn` along with the `&&` short-circuiting (below), then some conditional rendering to remove the 'Save Synth' button.
+The fix would require removing the `isLoggedIn` along with the `&&` short-circuiting (below), then some conditional rendering,  to remove the 'Save Synth' button, and error handling.

 ``` JavaScript
 {isLoggedIn && (